 The research found that users are 2.5 times more positive toward diet and fitness apps than most popular retail, media or travel apps.
 And a look at some of the ratings and other insights on healthcare apps can provide a clue into what app users find valuable.

-Here are seven tips we’ve put together based on those insights that will help you build a healthcare mobile app that has the potential to succeed.
+Here are eight tips we’ve put together based on those insights that will help you develop a healthcare mobile app that has the potential to succeed.

 #1 Focus on monitoring nutrition